-Quick tool to model prefabricated slabs and wall panels is optionally available for later analysis in 3D Structure module and the designing in 3D.
+Quick tool to model prefabricated slabs and wall panels is optionally available for later analysis in 3D Structure module and the designing in .

-- 8. If needed (and available in the current FEM-Design module), set a proper position for the working plane. - 9.
-Click for to define a new timber panel. - 10.
-Choose the panel function: 🕅 Use as plate or 🔟 Use as wall. - 11.
-Set the panel settings under Default settings. - Identifier (General)
+- 1. If needed, set a proper position for the working plane. - 2.
+Choose according to the panel function to define a new profiled panel: Use as vlate or Use as vall. - 3.
+Set the panel settings under 🖾 (plate) or 🖾 (wall) Default settings. - Identifier (General)